paololavita/bamazon/README.md

 # bamazon
 Node.js &amp; MySQL: An Amazon-like storefront using MySQL Database

-The app is divided into two

-The app will then prompt customer with two messages

 The first message will ask them the ID of the product they would like to buy.
 The second message will ask how many units of the product they would like to buy.